Skip to main content

 13//!

 14//!
-The penultimate conjuction in each row, for example `ax` both takes input and delivers output
+The penultimate conjunction in each row, for example `ax` both takes input and delivers output

-15//! to the flips flops.
-This follows a pattern, for example using `v` to indicate input from the
+15//! to the flip-flops.
+This follows a pattern, for example, using `v` above to indicate input from the

 17//!